a-rey/WS281x_linux_driver/README.md

 # WS281x kernel module
-Linux kernel module to control WS281x LEDs
+Linux kernel module to control WS281x LEDs.

+TODO:
+- port to BCM2836 for RPI2
+- clean up python module with better error handling for when user forgets to close file/unload module
+- check module GPIO ping/func to the hardware in `init()`
+- add more python library examples
+- add python library documentation to README

 ### Usage
 Bare metal usage is the following: